Feisal: Fight against abuse should match anti-doping effort

 - 5 arrested as Trump supporters, counterprotesters rally in Seattle

+“The current scandal begs the question: Why aren’t we doing more?” he said.
+“Maybe you need a tragedy like this for people to use it as a wake-up call.
+Unfortunately, a few months ago nobody even considered that this was going to be such a major issue.”

+The Jordanian royal said the United States “is a country that should have had everything to prevent this from happening — and yet it happened.
+Imagine countries and federations who’ve got nothing.”

-Feisal says the International Olympic Committee has begun monitoring federations and national Olympic committees “to make sure they have regulations and procedures in place.”
+Feisal said the International Olympic Committee began several years ago supporting federations and national Olympic committees “to make sure they have regulations and procedures in place” to protect athletes.

+“In some cultures talking about harassment is taboo,” Feisal said.
+He compared it with talking openly about cancer a few generations ago.

+“Nobody wanted to talk about it,” he added.
+“Now it’s no longer something people are ashamed of.”